Douai: University

 The University of Douai was founded under the patronage of Phillip II when Douai belonged to the Spanish Netherlands.

 It was prominent, from the 1560s until the French Revolution, as a centre for the education of English Catholics escaping persecution in England.
-Connected with the University were not only the English College, Douai, founded by William Allen, but also the Irish and Scottish colleges and the Benedictine, Franciscan and Jesuit houses.
+Connected with the University were not only the English College, Douai, founded by William Allen, but also the Irish and Scots Colleges and the Benedictine, Franciscan and Jesuit houses.
 Throughout Europe, there were around 800 such seminaries.
 They prepared Jesuits for missionary work in England, with 60 migrating in the 1570s, and around 500 by 1603.
-The first Jesuits were Edmund Campion and Robert Parsons.
+The first Jesuits were Edmund Campion and Robert Persons.

 The Benedictine priory of St Gregory the Great was founded by Saint John Roberts at Douai in 1605, with a handful of exiled English Benedictines who had entered various monasteries in Spain, as the first house after the Reformation to begin conventual life.
 The community was established within the English Benedictine Congregation and started a college for English Catholic boys unable to find a Catholic education at home, and pursued studies at the University of Douai.
 The community was expelled at the time of the French Revolution in 1793 and, after some years of wandering, finally settled at Downside Abbey, Somerset, in 1814.

 Another English Benedictine community, the Priory of St. Edmund, which had been formed in Paris in 1615 by Dom Gabriel Gifford, later Archbishop of Rheims and primate of France, was expelled from Paris during the Revolution, and eventually took over the vacant buildings of the community of St Gregory's in 1818.
 Later, following Waldeck-Rousseau's Law of Associations (1901), this community also returned to England in 1903, where it was established at Douai Abbey, near Reading.
 Douai School continued as an educational establishment for boys until 1999.

 In 1609 the English College published a translation of the Old Testament, which, together with the New Testament published at Rheims 27 years earlier, was the Douay–Rheims Bible used by Anglophone Roman Catholics almost exclusively for more than 300 years.

 For a time there was a Carthusian monastery (charterhouse) in Douai, which is now the Musée de la Chartreuse de Douai.